- Tawana’s 100%-owned Cowan Project covers a 26km strike of two rare earth pegmatite belts over 721km²

 The Cowan Lithium Project is located 50km south east of Kambalda in the Eastern Goldfields of Western Australia.
 It is 75km south east of the Mt Marion Lithium project, which hosts a JORC-compliant resource of 60.5Mt @ 1.36% Li2O, with six deposits all open along strike and at depth.

-Known Pegmatite Belts within the Cowan Project Area
+Known Pegmatite Belts within the Cowan and Bald Hill Project Areas

 Tawana’s Cowan Project covers a 26km strike of two belts containing a many of rare element pegmatites.
 Numerous spodumene-rich pegmatites have been mapped, and many drill-ready lithium geo-chemical anomalies identified in previous exploration data.
 Recent rock-chip sampling returned grades of up to 1.85% Li (3.99% Li2O) from spodumene-rich pegmatite.
 Drilling to test the known spodumene pegmatites and lithium geochemical anomalies commenced in September 2016.